DanialArab/Agentic-Design-Patterns/README.md

 ## Reflection Design Pattern

 You may have had the experience of prompting ChatGPT/Claude/Gemini, receiving unsatisfactory output, delivering critical feedback to help the LLM improve its response, and then getting a better response.
 What if you automate the step of delivering critical feedback, so the model automatically criticizes its own output and improves its response?
 This is the crux of Reflection.

+And we can go beyond self-reflection by giving the LLM tools that help evaluate its output; for example, running its code through a few unit tests to check whether it generates correct results on test cases or searching the web to double-check text output.
+Then it can reflect on any errors it found and come up with ideas for improvement.